uaineteine/transforms_framework/readme.md

 **Purpose:** Represents a standardised name for a table.

 ### 2. MultiTable
-**Purpose:** Manages multiple metaframes and tables in complex data pipelines.
+**Purpose:** Manages multiple dataframes and tables in complex data pipelines.

+**Features:**
+- Stores and manages different types of dataframe objects.
+- Facilitates operations across multiple tables, such as applying the same transformation to all tables in the collection.
+- Provides methods for accessing and manipulating tables within the collection.

 ### 3. Metaframe
 **Purpose:** Wraps a DataFrame and tracks its metadata.